cbaldock/communitymaps-help/_en/overview-of-contributions.md

 ### Points

-Points are used for mapping single spots on the map; They are visualised as markers and are the same colour as the category used.
+Points are used for mapping single spots on the map; they are visualised as markers and are the same colour as the category used.
 They can also have an optional icon.

 ![One point on the map](/images/en/contribution-point.png)